 Be honest and open with your suppliers.
 Your suppliers are on the same boat as you.
 If there’s anybody who understands you best, we think it’s us your wedding suppliers.
 Nobody likes what’s happening to our events, to your event.
 If there’s anything that might be bothering you right now about planning your wedding, tell us and we’ll listen.
 We might even be able to help you think of a solution or a workaround!

 Prepare for possible additional charges.
 This is especially true for suppliers who incur costs upon booking, such as materials-sourcing, tasks such as planning and conceptualizing, and booking freelancers.
 If you’re having a destination wedding, your suppliers might need to rebook their flights & hotel.
 Also, they would have to cover for the multiple days that they refused bookings for your destination wedding.
+Consider using clever new technology like our wedding video app to shoot your wedding video.

 RSVP.
 Inform your guests as early as possible that your wedding is postponed, regardless if you have a new date already or not.
 Let them know that you are still arranging a new date, and that you will get in touch with them as soon as you are able to lock the new date.
 Don’t forget to tell them to take care!